-Hannah (pronouns: she/her) pursued the field of mental health counseling after experiencing the loss of her own physical health from chronic illness.
-As she worked to regain her physical health, she experienced the toll chronic illness can have on someone’s mental health.
-Through this process, Hannah became passionate about helping others have a safe space to process through life’s unique challenges.
+I (pronouns: she her) pursued the field of mental health counseling after experiencing the loss of my own physical health from chronic illness.
+As I worked to regain my physical health, I experienced the toll chronic illness can have on someone’s mental health.
+Through this process, I became passionate about helping others have a safe space to process through life’s unique challenges.

-Hannah believes that you hold the ability to overcome life's challenges.
-She seeks to build a genuine connection and work as a team to process past and current stressors, life transitions, and obstacles.
+I believe that you hold the ability to overcome life's challenges.
+I seek to build a genuine connection and work as a team to process past and current stressors, life transitions, and obstacles.
+I believe that together, you can work to identify your strengths that can bring about growth and resiliency.

 Hannah Bisig, MA, LPC